Analysis of Regularized LS Reconstruction and Random Matrix Ensembles in Compressed Sensing: Introduction

 Throughout the paper we assume for simplicity that given any continuous (discrete) random variable, the respective probability density (probability mass) function exists.
 Same notation is used for both cases, and given a general continuous / discrete random variable (RV), we often refer to probability density function (PDF) for brevity.
 The \emph{true} and \emph{postulated} PDF of a random variable is denoted $\PM$ and $\QM$, respectively.
 If $\vm{x}$ is a real-valued Gaussian RV with mean $\vm{\mu}$ and covariance $\vm{\Sigma}$, we write the density of $\vm{x}$ as $p(\vm{x})=\Gpdf{\vm{x}}(\vm{\mu};\,\vm{\Sigma})$.

 The rest of the paper is organized as follows.
 The problem formulation and brief introduction to the replica trick is given in Section~\ref{sec:formulation}.
-Since the $\ell_{1}$-regularization is practically the most relevant special case of the general setup, we first provide the end-results of replica analysis for LASSO estimation in Section~\ref{sec:lasso_results}.
+Section~\ref{sec:lasso_results} provides the end-results of replica analysis for LASSO estimation.
 This case is also used in the detailed replica analysis provided in Appendices~\ref{sec:Tortho_replica}~and~\ref{sec:eigen_replica}.
-Sketch of the main steps involved in the replica analysis and discussion about the outcome is given in Section~\ref{sec:extensions_and_sketch} for the rotationally orthogonal setup.
-Conclusions are provided in Section~\ref{sec:conclusions}.
-Finally, two matrix integral results used as a part of the replica analysis are proved in Appendix~\ref{sec:matrix_integrals}.
+Sketch of the main steps involved in the replica analysis and comparison to existing results are given in Section~\ref{sec:extensions_and_sketch} for the rotationally invariant setup.
+Conclusions are provided in Section~\ref{sec:conclusions} and two matrix integral results used as a part of the replica analysis are proved in Appendix~\ref{sec:matrix_integrals}.
+Finally, Appendix~\ref{sec:geometric_ensemble} provides the details of the geometric ensemble.